My lab environment.

 DHCP range: 192.168.12.200-254 (for my wired and wireless devices)

-So, everything between 2 and 199 could be used on the lab.
-I know I won´t need all this address space, but I won´t have 50 devices on my home network too.
+Everything between 2 and 199 could be used on the lab.
+I know I won´t need all this address space, but I won´t have 50 devices on my home network either.

 So it´s nice to have all these addresses as I can now organize them in some well defined ranges, as follow: